 To save paper, duplex printing allows you to print on both sides of a page.
 This process is done automatically using an automated document feed which flips the page for reprinting on the opposite side without manual input.

 An inkjet printer uses ink and is designed for lower volume jobs, where a laser users toner and is better served for higher volume printing.
 Inkjet printers generally perform better with high quality photos and color laser printers generally produce sharper black and white text.
 Laser printers also print much faster, making them ideal office printers where fast printing is a must.
+The best printer ink also is a factor.
 So the printer type does matter.